torvalds/linux/Documentation/arm/samsung-s3c24xx/suspend.rst

   A board can do its own setup before calling s3c_pm_init, if it needs to setup anything else for power management support.

-  There is currently no support for over-riding the default method of saving the resume address, if your board requires it, then contact the maintainer and discuss what is required.
+  There is currently yes support for over-riding the default method of saving the resume address, if your board requires it, then contact the maintainer and discuss what is required.